 Settings for Tower Of Fantasy, Increase FPS

-This guide will help you know how to optimize your computer’s game performance.
-You need to make changes in Windows settings and also switch to the best GPU drivers.
-You also need to change the graphics settings in the game for the best FPS.
+This guide will help you optimize your computer’s gaming performance.
+You’ll need to make changes in Windows settings, update your GPU drivers, and adjust in-game graphics settings to achieve the best FPS.

 Table of Contents